 Angiotensin II Component

-The Chicago doctor uses angiotensin II disruptors in his anti-aging cocktail.
+Dr. Green also uses angiotensin II disruptors in his anti-aging cocktail.
 He recommends them for their blood pressure-lowering powers as well as their potential life-extending capabilities

 Angiotensin II drugs are blood pressure-lowering medications.
 As is the case with statins, these drugs are suspected to have life-extension effects that extend beyond their blood pressure-lowering abilities.
 Medical science has yet to prove that these drugs are effective for life-extension purposes beyond their blood-pressure-lowering capabilities.
 According to Dr. Green: